We Believe In

 Matt.
 28:19-20; I Cor.
 1:1-3; Acts 2:41-42; II Cor.
 8:5; Matt.
 16:19; 18:15-17; John 14:16-17, 26; Acts 1:8; 13:1-4; Matt.
 18:17-18; Matt.
 26:19-20; I Tim.
 3:15; Mark 3:13-14; Luke 6:12-13. cf Eph.
 5:27 & Rev.19:21 & Rev.21:9

 We believe that Baptism and the Lord's Supper are ordinances personally set in the church of the living God by the Lord Jesus Christ.
-We believe that Baptism is the burial of a believer in water by the authority and instruction of the local Baptist church; that it symbolizes the death and the burial and the resurrection of the Lord Jesus Christ; that it also typifies the believer's death to sin, the burial of his old nature, and his resurrection unto a new life; and that it is administered in the name of the Father, and of the Son, and of the Holy Spirit; that Baptism places a believer into the membership of a New Testament Baptist Church.
+We believe that Baptism is the burial of a believer in water by the authority and instruction of the local Baptist church; that it symbolizes the death and the burial and the resurrection of the Lord Jesus Christ; that it also typifies the believer's death to sin, the burial of his old nature, and his resurrection unto a new life; and that it is administered in the name of the Father, and of the Son, and of the Holy Spirit; that Baptism is a prerequisite for membership in a New Testament Baptist Church.
 We believe the Lord's Supper is a memorial spread and administered by the authority and instruction of the local Baptist church; that participation in the observance of the Lord's supper is restricted to a closed communion within the membership of our local Baptist church; that it symbolizes the broken body and the shed blood of the Son of God; that its observance points backward to the crucified Lord on Calvary and forward to the returning Lord in glory; that the elements of the Lord's Supper are unleavened bread and grape juice, referred to as "The cup" and "The fruit of the vine;" We believe that these ordinances are not sacraments, but are sacred symbols, pointing to the world's only Saviour, and bidding the sons of men to look unto and everlasting fellowship with the King of kings and Lord of lords when He shall return to take over the reins of all government.

 Matt.
 26:26-29; 28:19; Rom.
 6:3-5; Matt.
 16:19; Acts 10:47; Acts 2:41-42; I Cor.
 11:23-26; Prov.
 20:1; Isa.
 28:7; Lev.
 10:9-10.